sskeirik/ROSRV/docs/pandoc-source.md

     of monitor generation language independent.

-### Example MOP Instantiaitions
+### MOP Instances

 #### JavaMOP

 JavaMOP is an instantiation of the MOP framework for Java [@JavaMOP2012].
-Effecient monitor generation algorithms, [@ParametricCFP2008], [@DynamicProgrammingLTL2001]
+Efficient monitor generation algorithms, [@ParametricCFP2008], [@DynamicProgrammingLTL2001]
-are employed in logic plugins to generate language independent pseudo code.
-JavaMOP uses language independent output of aforementioned logic plugins, and synthesis AspectJ code [@AspectJUrl], which is weaved into the targe application with any apsectJ compiler.
+are employed in logic plugins to generate language independent pseudo code for monitoring.
+JavaMOP uses language independent output of aforementioned logic plugins, and synthesis AspectJ code [@AspectJUrl], which is weaved into the target application with any apsectJ compiler.

 #### CMOP